wodby/php-docs/docs/local/quick-start.md

 # Quick start

-!!! danger "Your database data":
+!!! danger "Persistence of database data":
     You will lose MariaDB / PostgreSQL data if you run `docker-compose down`.
 Instead use `docker-compose stop` to stop containers.
 Alternatively, you can use a manual volume for mariadb data (see compose file), this way your data will always persist.

 1. Download `docker-compose.yml` file from the [latest stable release](https://github.com/wodby/docker4php/releases) to your PHP project root